 It should be noted that Belize IBCs that is controlled or managed outside Belize and is not tax resident in Belize are not required to comply with the Economic Substance and are called as “non-included entity”.

 - Conduct core income-generating activities in Belize.
-CIGA is specified differently in the Act depending on type of “relevant activities”; and in assessing whether CIGA is conducted in Belize, the following criteria will be considered:
+CIGA is specified differently in the Act depending on the type of “relevant activities”; and in assessing whether CIGA is conducted in Belize, the following criteria will be considered:

 - Amount of annual operating expenditure